Panos-Stergioulas-Mpolis/Data-Structures/README.md

 ## Data-Structures

-this repo was created for me to practice and store data structures in javascript.
+"I created this repository to practice and store data structures using JavaScript."